Protecting Consumers.

 RIGHT TO CHOOSE

-To select from a range of products and services of assured quality at competitive prices without coercion.
+To select from a range of products and services of assured quality and competitive prices.

 RIGHT TO BASIC NEEDS

-Access to essential goods and services, with special protections for the vulnerable and disadvantaged.
+Access to essential goods and services, and for the vulnerable and disadvantaged to be protected.

 RIGHT TO BE HEARD